usnistgov/fireflow/COMMON_ISSUES.md

 case, enabling `allow_missing_final_delim` can solve this.

-However, this likely means that the boundaries of the *TEXT* segment are incorrect and should be fixed by chaning the offsets.
+However, this likely means that the boundaries of the *TEXT* segment are incorrect and should be fixed by changing the offsets.

 ### Boundary delimiters